bengrunfeld/study-notes/nodejs.md

 ### Inheriting the Event Emitter into an Object

-The utilities module has an inherits function, and it's a way that we can add a object to the prototype of an existing object.
+The utilities module has an inherits function, and it's a way that we can add an object to the prototype of an existing object.

     let EventEmitter = require('events').EventEmitter
     let util = require('util')